mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-transform-properties.md

 <br>

 ## Remarks
-This interface should be implemented by classes that need to transform properties in DataGate.
+This interface provides a mechanism to manage transform properties in the ASNA DataGate client.
+It extends the ICloneable interface, which provides a method to create a new object that is a copy of the current instance.

 <br>
 <br>